-PLEASE NOTE: The inclusion of Hanifaru Bay is dependent on the time of year, the number of mantas in the bay (or lack thereof) as well as the availability of government-licensed guides and restrictions imposed by the rangers.
+PLEASE NOTE: The inclusion of Hanifaru Bay is dependent on the presence of manta rays in the bay (or lack thereof) as well as the availability of government-licensed guides and restrictions imposed by the rangers.

 There is a visitor charge of 30 USD per person which covers entry token and guide fees for approximately 45 minutes.
 Minimum 10 people.
 This fee is payable on board in USD cash only.
+All USD banknotes MUST be in PRISTINE CONDITION, otherwise they will not be accepted.